Taking an Interdisciplinary Approach

 Occupational & Environmental Medicine Residency

 The Occupational & Environmental Medicine Residency is the training of practicing physicians for occupational and environmental positions in private practice, industry, government, the military or academia.
 The ACGME-accredited residency program includes one year of coursework leading to an MPH and one practicum year.
-For more information, Dr. George Delclos.
+For more information, Dr. Brett Perkison.

 Occupational Epidemiology is the science of epidemiology focused on the occupational environment.
 This includes the assessment of health risks from occupational exposure, investigation of disease outbreaks and research to establish the scientific basis for regulation and control of chemical, physical and biological agents in the workplace.
 For more information, Dr. David Gimeno Ruiz de Porras.